IFU Optimal Spectral Extraction#

 Optimal extraction (Horne 1986, PASP, 98, 609) weights the flux contributions to a spectrum by their signal-to-noise ratio (SNR).
 Dividing the simulated data by the model PSF gives an estimate of the total flux density spectrum in each spaxel.
 A weighted average of these estimates over all spaxels yields the optimally extracted spectrum over the cube.
 In the faint source limit, where the noise is background-dominated, optimal extraction inside a 3-sigma radius can increase the effective exposure time by a factor of 1.69 (Horne et al. 1986).
 In the bright source limit, where the noise is dominated by the Poisson statistics of the source, optimal extraction is formally identical to a straight sum over spaxels for a perfect PSF model.

-We use the WebbPSF PSF model for this first attempt at optimal extraction.
+We use the precomputed WebbPSF PSF model for optimal extraction here.

 # Window PSF model (and replace NaNs)